JJ/hoborg/text/text.md

 considered,  it sounded like a car coming at you if you didn't see it coming.
 A honking, screeching, clanking little car.

-And now, for all of you, a honking, screeching, clanking dancing mech, that's what they told me.
-Well, not all of that, I added a little bit on my own.
-Tomorrow, or the day after that, I'll tell you how I became a circus roustabout.
+And now, for all of you, a honking, screeching, clanking and dancing mech.

+Well, enough with the dancing.
+We're going to spend the fuel, and I don't have that much to go.
+Yes, it runs on petrol, like any other machine.
+And electricity.
+And spit.
+And  that's what the two average guys  told me.
+Well, not all of that, I added a little bit on my own, and you can see the rest.
+Including the back.

+And enough with the talking.
+Tomorrow, or the day after that, I'll tell you how I became a
+circus roustabout.

 Here's a bit of money to get you started
 ----------------------------------------------------

+*revise and rewrite*

-And a printout of where this marvel could be found, since, to top all that, he didn't stay in a single place, but kept moving all over the place with a circus.
+That's what they told me, and gave me the ten thou.
+And a neat and very official looking printout of where this marvel could be found, since, to top all that, it didn't stay in a single place, but kept moving all over the map.
+Along with a circus.

 "A circus?"
 I asked.
-"What does it do?
+"What's its act?
 Bite chicken heads off?"
+I asked them.

-"As far as we know, it could bite the head of something considerably bigger than a chicken."
-He said, while Fist-means-business smiled in a nondescript way.
-"But yes, we can say it does that too".
+"As far as we know, it could rip off the head of something considerably bigger than a chicken."
+Talking-guy said, while Fists-means-business smiled in a nondescript way.
+"But yes, we are pretty sure it can do that too."

+I got the money.
+No receipt, Duke, man, what are you talking about?
+We just shook hands and looked each other deep into our eyes.
+Can't remember the color, they were rather nondescript.
+White around and darker stuff in the middle, all I can remember.
+After that
-I got the money, I told them I took it from there, and they were on their way and I never ever saw them again, and I won't until I do the delivery in a few days.
+I told them I would take it from there, and they were on their way and I never ever saw them again, and I won't until I do the delivery in a few days.
 Now that I've got what they want I'll have to look for them when I arrive at my destination.
 Or rather they will look for me.

-Whatever, that's not going
-to be today.
-No, today I'm not gonna tell you about my joining the circus either.
-Something I didn't really thought was going to be necessary.
+Whatever, that's not going to be today.
+No, tonight I'm not gonna tell you about my joining the circus either.
+Which, by the way, at that precise moment I didn't really think it was going to be necessary.

 Duke of Poo tells his story
 --------------------------------

-Ladies and gentlemen, our dear Fulgencio seems to be a bit under the weather today or just plainly fed up with telling stories, so it's going to be my pleasure to delight you today with the story of my life before the Call.
+Ladies and gentlemen, or just gentlemen, nobody of the fair sex today in our distinguished company,  our dear Fulgencio seems to be a bit under the weather today or just plainly fed up with telling stories, so it's going to be my pleasure to delight you  with the story of my life before the Call.
 No, Gummy Eddy, you've never heard this before, I promise.
-It's all made up, I mean, this is the real deal, all I've told you before was made up.
+I just made it up anew, I mean, this is the real deal, all I've told you before was a tall tale.
 Besides, I haven't even started to drink today!
-Oh my, I haven't even started to drink today.
+Oh my, I haven't even started to drink today!
 Somebody buy me a drink, oh please.
 Captain Cabo?

 That's better.
 So, it's my pleasure now to tell you the story.
 When I was a little boy...

-OK, OK, please behave yourselves.
-I will cut it short.
-During the  War I was in the Glorious Confederate Army, so yes, what's with it?
-This was Florida, it was a confederate state, I was conscripted!
+Gentlemen, gentlemen, please behave yourselves.
+I will cut it short and to the chase.
+To my chase, how I was chased by that ragtag band of robbers and rustlers.
+During the  War I was in the Glorious Confederate Army,  what's with it?
+That was Macon, Georgia, it was part of a confederate state, I was conscripted!
 I never had any slaves!
+We nobility abhor slavery!
 I've told you!

 Thanks, Captain, we *former* soldiers have to respect and care for each other.
 I'll go ahead with it.
-So I when I left my ducal in Georgia, all smartly dressed in gray to which I added a foulard which really suited the rest, I went to the railway station and instead of being shipped somewhere else in the train I was assigned on the spot
+So I when I left my ducal home in Georgia, all smartly dressed in gray to which I added a foulard which really suited the rest, I went to the railway station and instead of being shipped somewhere else in the train I was assigned on the spot